 The summary statistics provide evidence that the majority of large distributors choose to offer FLF contracts.
 A large proportion of retailers choose to take them up.
 A structural model is needed to understand whether these choices are profitable: that is, to predict the differences in consumer demand, retailer revenues and costs and distributor revenues between the observed scenario and that where FLF contracts are not offered or not taken.

 The modeling approach we use has three elements.
-First, we estimate a demand system that captures the demand interactions between titles and across title categories.
+First, we estimate a demand system that parsimoniously captures the demand interactions between titles and across title categories.
+Since the impact of FLF contracts is to change the composition of the choice set, the inventory of each title and the price per rental, the focus of this demand system will be to capture the impact of adding or removing a title from the consumer's choice set and changing inventory and price.
 The second step is to use moment inequalities to infer the store's value or cost of holding inventory.
 The third step is to use the estimated model to run counterfactual experiments to infer the impact of FLF contracts on the profits of distributors and stores.

-$^{16}$ Once the inventory has been purchased the store has an incentive to price LP titles below RS titles in order to draw consumers to the titles for which they capture 100% of the rental revenues.
+$^{^{13}}$ Once the inventory has been purchased the store has an incentive to price LP titles below RS titles in order to draw consumers to the titles for which they capture 100% of the rental revenues.

 Before discussing the details of the model it is helpful to consider the factors the retailer takes into account when choosing between contract types.
 First, and most obviously, the price and revenue-sharing terms of the contract are important.
 LP contracts are likely to be chosen in preference to RS when the store expects high demand for a title.
-Second, the retailer considers the inventory restrictions for both RS and FLF contracts: in both cases the minimum quantity restriction is on average higher than the average number of tapes per title taken under LP contracts and is often binding in our data.
+14 Second, the retailer considers the inventory restrictions for both RS and FLF contracts: in both cases the minimum quantity restriction is on average higher than the average number of tapes per title taken under LP contracts and is often binding in our data.
 The restriction affects retailers both by increasing the cost of taking the title (the number of tapes to be purchased and the cost of storing tapes) and also potentially by increasing the expected level of demand for the title.
 For example, a higher inventory level implies a higher number of tapes on the shelf and therefore a title that is more visible to consumers.
 It may also act as a signal of high quality or a blockbuster title.
 Thus, high inventory may lead to high initial demand: consumers find out about and choose to rent the title more quickly than they would have otherwise.
 This may also affect later demand for the title because of a durable goods issue: if a consumer rents a title in one month he is unlikely to rent it again later.
-We allow for this by including both inventory and inventory-month interactions in our demand model.
+We allow for this by including both inventory and inventory-month interactions in our demand model.15